 World War I, at the time, was the most brutal war in human history as well as the most technological.
 The new killing machines led to appalling injury rates.

 “These are weapons that reduced human beings to mist in some cases,” Andrew Burtch, acting director of research at the Canada War Museum, told CTV.
 “They shear off noses and faces.
 They shred the extremities, they cause massive bleeding wounds in the stomach.
 They tear people into pieces.”

 Despite the high casualty rates, most of the wounded who lived long enough to receive medical care survived.

 How is this possible in an age before antibiotics?

 Simple Advances Made a Big Difference

 When was the last time you gave any thought to the splint?
 A splint developed by an orthopedist during the war increased the survival rate for a broken thigh fracture from 20 percent in 1914 to 80 percent in 1916.

 An efficient system moved the wounded from the front.
 Stretcher bearers carried men from the field and took them to first aid stations.
 Wounded were moved then to a field ambulance followed by a dressing station, a casualty clearing station and finally a base hospital.
 At any point along the way, a soldier might be treated and sent back to his unit.
 More serious cases proceeded to the next step.

-Blood transfusion were invented before the war, but the first blood bank was created in 1917.
+Blood transfusion was invented before the war, but the first blood bank was created in 1917.

 Advances Made Before the War

 Medical advancements made not long before the war also played an important role in saving soldier’s lives.